magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

             [:password (matches *re-password*) "The provided password is invalid"]))
 ```

+As you see only wrapped the above `validate` call inside a function
+definition.

-> NOTE 1: Again, to follow the separation of concerns principle, we
+> NOTE 4: Again, to follow the separation of concerns principle, we
 > moved here the *re-password* regular expression previously defined in
 > the `login.clj` source file.

-> NOTE 2: Valip provides the `email-address?` built-in
+> NOTE 5: Valip provides the `email-address?` built-in
 > predicate which matches the passed email value against an embedded
 > regular expression.
 This regular expression is based on RFC 2822 and
 > it is defined in the `valip.predicates` namespace.
 This is why the
 > `*re-email*` regular expression is not needed anymore.

-> NOTE 3: The original [Valip][3] also provides the built-in
-> `valid-domain-email?` predicate which, by running a DNS lookup,
-> verify even the validity of the email domain.
-This is not a portable
-> predicate and as such it now lives in the `valip.java.predicates`
-> namespace of the [forked by Chas Emerick Valip library][2].

-We now need to update the `login.clj` by calling the just defined
+We now need to update the `login.clj` file by calling the just defined
 `user-credential-errors` function.
 Open the `login.clj` file from the
 `src/clj/modern_cljs/` directory and modify it as follows: